tmforum-oda/oda-ca-docs/Decision-Log/0004-which-authentication-protocol-should-be-supported.md

 ## Decision

 The Proposal is to eventually support SAML as well as OpenID Connect/OAuth2.
 The initial sprint will focus on OpenID Connect/OAuth2.
-We don't believe we can create a MVP with just OAuth2 as we want to support Authentication ad well as Authorization.
+We don't believe we can create a MVP with just OAuth2 as we want to support Authentication as well as Authorization.

+The limiting factor on this decision is not the canvas, it is the component.
+If a canvas supports SAML and a component is deployed, which only supports oauth2, the component will not be accessible.
+This will break interoperabillity, which is the primary goal of ODA.

+To avoid this, an optional sidecar aproach can be offered, which handles authentication (and authorization) while the component talks in plain unauthorized HTTP with the sidecar.
+This can be done for incoming and outgoing requests.
+The advantage is, that any component can be run inside a canvas without having to know, which protocol is used.
+The drawback might be some overhead in resources and latency.

 ## Consequences